 For their work, the researchers analyzed data from the Fast Track Project, a longitudinal study of the development of conduct problems that has followed 891 individuals in four different locales from kindergarten into adulthood.
 The Duke scientists concentrated their efforts on a subsample of 386 children by looking at grades as well as reading and math scores before and after first grade, and again after fifth grade.

-The Duke researchers suggest that during the first grade key academic skills are acquired, and if these building blocks aren’t properly attained than performance suffers in later years as a result.
-It’s easy to put these results on ADHD, but David Rabiner, one of the Duke psychologists involved in the study, says it’s make little difference they have diagnosable ADHD or not.
+The Duke researchers suggest that during the first-grade key academic skills are acquired and if these building blocks aren’t properly attained than performance suffers in later years as a result.
+It’s easy to put these results on ADHD, but David Rabiner, one of the Duke psychologists involved in the study, says it makes little difference they have diagnosable ADHD or not.

 “Even when these children overcome their attention problems, they continue to struggle in school,” Rabiner said.
 “The earlier we can identify children who are struggling with sustaining attention in the classroom and intervene to help them, the better.”

-A particular emphasis is made on the first and second grade, but Rabiner hopes future efforts might identify key patterns from as early as kindergarten as well.
+A particular emphasis is made on the first and second grades, but Rabiner hopes future efforts might identify key patterns from as early as kindergarten as well.

 Findings were reported in the Journal of Attention Disorder.